harshwasan/MorseAI/README.md

 - real ham-radio/QSO decoding is still weak
 - source variance remains high enough that this should be treated as a research system, not a dependable decoder

-## What It Is Good At

-- showing end-to-end ML pipeline ownership
-- combining DSP bootstrapping with neural transcription
-- handling data generation, labeling, benchmarking, training, and inference in one repo
-- surfacing benchmark artifacts instead of relying on hand-wavy claims
-- documenting mistakes and corrections, including holdout contamination fixes in `DEVLOG.md`

-## What It Is Bad At

-- robust real-world Morse transcription across diverse unseen recordings
-- low-error decoding on noisy QSO-style audio
-- stable generalization across sources with very different timing and recording characteristics
-- production deployment readiness

 ## Main Problems And Limitations

 - real-data transcription quality is still not strong enough for serious operational use